Connect to datasets in the Power BI service from Power BI Desktop

 - Hidden columns will become visible to users with Build permissions when they create live connections to the dataset in Power BI Desktop.

 - Free users only see datasets that are in their My Workspace and in Premium-based workspaces.

 - Because this connection is live, left navigation and modeling are disabled.
-You can connect to only one dataset in each report.
 The behavior is similar to a SQL Server Analysis Services (SSAS) connection.
-However, a new preview feature in Power BI now makes it possible to combine data from different sources.
-For more information, see Use DirectQuery for Power BI datasets and Azure Analysis Services (preview).
+However, composite models in Power BI make it possible to combine data from different sources.
+For more information, see Use composite models in Power BI Desktop.

 - Because this connection is live, row-level security (RLS) and similar connection behaviors are enforced.
 This behavior is the same as when connected to SSAS.